Aditi-15679/Aditi-15679/README.md

 ## 🧾 About Me

-I'm an undergraduate student pursuing  BS in Data Science at  Indian Institute of Technology Madras.
+I'm an undergraduate student pursuing a B.Sc. in Data Science at the Indian Institute of Technology Madras.
 My focus is on using code and data to solve practical problems, build efficient systems, and explore intelligent technologies.

-Selected for open-source programs like GirlScript Summer of Code and Open Source Connect India — continuously growing through real-world experience.
+Selected for open-source programs like GirlScript Summer of Code and Open Source Connect India.
+Continuously growing through real-world experience.

 ---